stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 #### Implications

--   AI systems could be conscious, which means that we should not deny them similar legal status as persons (at the same time, human rights on the basis of human specialness become questioned as it surveillance enables the quantification of the extent to which an individual complies with societal norms and hence might deserve such rights)
+-   AI systems could be conscious, which means that we should not deny them similar legal status as persons (at the same time, human rights on the basis of human specialness become questioned as it surveillance enables the quantification of the extent to which an individual complies with societal norms and hence might deserve such rights).

--   As humans exhibit "general intelligence" (the capability to solve previously unknown problems and deal with completely novel situations with an extremely wide scope), we must assume that machines will have the same powers eventually by virtue of sameness, irrespective of no evidence whatsoever
+-   As humans exhibit "general intelligence" (the capability to solve previously unknown problems and deal with completely novel situations with an extremely wide scope), we must assume that machines will have the same powers eventually by virtue of sameness, irrespective of no evidence whatsoever.

--   Leads to [**Artificial general intelligence (AGI)**](#artificial-general-intelligence-agi) assumption without further technical evidence or known path to implementation
+-   Leads to [**Artificial general intelligence (AGI)**](#artificial-general-intelligence-agi) assumption without further technical evidence or known path to implementation.

 ### Challenging the assumption